 RD-0212, RD-0213, RD-0214

 A third stage of the Proton featured an upgraded version of the RD-0205 – the RD-0212.
-This engine consisted of the RD-0213 main engine and four RD-0214 vernier steering engines.
+This engine consisted of the RD-0213 main engine and a single RD-0214 engine with four vernier steering chambers.

 Fourth Stage of Proton